 We hear from many people either by email or on our RV Lifestyle Facebook group who are feeling overwhelmed planning a big RV trip, or are looking for people to travel with.
 One option these folks, and others, may want to consider is booking a trip with an RV touring company.

-RV touring companies do all the planning for an RV trip, handling everything from campground reservations to detailed maps and special activities.
-On our show today to tell us more is Stacey Rabung, the operations director of Fantasy RV Tours, an RV touring company with more than 40 years experience.
+RV touring companies do all of the planning for an RV trip, handling everything from campground reservations to detailed maps and special activities.
+On our show to tell us more is Stacey Rabung, the operations director of Fantasy RV Tours, an RV touring company with more than 40 years of experience.

 Among topics we discuss: